 Hopefully, you will find my these time learned tips useful for buying your own multimeter.

-You know, buying a multimeter might be sometime gets very tricky.
-A buyer gets no clear idea what he should look for in a decent multimeter.
+You know, buying a multimeter might sometime get very tricky.
+A buyer gets no clear idea of what he should look for in a decent multimeter.
 I was myself in that position too.

 Following are the tips, I learned with time, you should consider when going for your multimeter.
 These tips are not final, I will keep updating it as I gain some more knowledge about the mentioned topic.